Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Simulations

-All simulations are carried out in Matlab\textsuperscript{\textregistered} with optimization and cross validation done using the user-contributed \texttt{glmnet} package.\footnote{We use the August 30, 2013 version of \texttt{glmnet} for Matlab\textsuperscript{\textregistered}, available for download at \url{https://web.stanford.edu/~hastie/glmnet_matlab/}.
-Cross validation is done using \texttt{cvglmnet}, which automatically stores the out-of-fold predictions $X_{i}^{\top}\widehat{\theta}_{I_{k}^{c}}(\lambda),i\in I_{k},$ for each candidate penalty.} For each sample size $n(=p)$, each correlation level $\rho$, and each coefficient pattern (sparse or dense), we use 2,000 simulation draws and 1,000 standard Gaussian bootstrap draws per simulation draw (when applicable).
-In constructing the candidate penalty set $\Lambda_{n}$, we use the \texttt{glmnet }default setting, which constructs a log-scale equi-distant grid of a 100 candidate penalties from the threshold penalty level to essentially zero.
-The threshold is the (approximately) smallest level of penalization needed to set every coefficient to zero, thus resulting in a trivial (null) model.\footnote{Log-scale equi-distance from a ``large'' candidate value to essentially zero fits well with the form of $\Lambda_{n}$ in our Assumption \ref{assu:CandidatePenalties} (interpreting $c_{\Lambda}/n\approx0)$.
+All simulations are carried out in \texttt{R} with cross-validation done using \texttt{glmnet::cv.glmnet}, and refitting done using \texttt{stats::glm}.\footnote{We use \texttt{R} version 4.2.2 and \texttt{glmnet }version 4.1-6.} When constructing the candidate penalty set $\Lambda_{n}$, we use the \texttt{glmnet} default settings, which creates a log-scale equi-distant grid of a 100 candidate penalties from the threshold penalty level to essentially zero.
+The threshold is the (approximately) smallest level of penalization needed to set every coefficient to zero, thus resulting in a trivial (null) model.\footnote{Log-scale equi-distance from a ``large'' candidate value to essentially zero fits well with the form of $\Lambda_{n}$ in our Assumption \ref{assu:CandidatePenalties} (interpreting $c_{\Lambda}/n\approx0$).
 However, the threshold penalty is a function of the data and, thus, random.
 The resulting candidate penalty set used in our simulations is therefore also random, and thus, strictly speaking, not allowed by Assumption \ref{assu:CandidatePenalties}.
-Moreover, the number of candidate values is here held fixed.
+Moreover, the number of candidate values $|\Lambda_{n}|$ is here held fixed.
 We believe these deviations from our theory to be only a minor issue.}

+Note that \texttt{cv.glmnet} calculates and stores the out-of-fold linear forms $\bX_{i}^{\top}\widehat{\btheta}_{I_{k}^{c}}(\lambda)$ (with an intercept, if relevant) for each $i\in I_{k}$, fold $k$ and candidate penalty $\lambda$, and allows for extraction of estimates for penalty levels off the regularization grid via linear interpolation.
+Hence, compared to CV, there is essentially zero added computational burden associated with using BCV.